 I'm a Research Assistant Professor at West Virginia University.
 My research focus lies in advancing the field of space robotics, emphasizing the development of computationally efficient state estimation techniques.

 Driven by a deep fascination with space and robotics, my academic pursuits have spanned various topics, from CubeSats to planetary rovers.
 After completing my Ph.D. in inertial localization techniques for space robotics missions, I delved into cooperative localization, perception, planning, and robot-terrain interactions in challenging environments.

-Throughout my career, I have been fortunate enough to work on some amazing projects.
-Notably, I led the first Turkish CanSat microsatellite team that won the MERIT award and was involved in the von Karman Institute’s QB50 mission.
-I also had the privilege of studying at NASA’s Jet Propulsion Laboratory for Mars Rovers, which was an incredible experience.
+Throughout my career, I've had the opportunity to contribute to remarkable projects.
+I led the first Turkish CanSat microsatellite team, winning the MERIT award, and participated in the von Karman Institute's QB50 mission.
+I also had the privilege of working at NASA's Jet Propulsion Laboratory on Mars Rover projects.

 If you have any questions or would like to collaborate, please feel free to contact me at firstname.lastname@example.org